 "The future of mankind lies in Hadron City.", those were the words first spoken by Imperator to his forces before the invasion.
 Now they were echoed by Null.
 If you had seen the city before the fighting started, before Stronghold's martial law, you could have believed it.

 The above sets the stage for a game I would like to run for four players.
 The PCs will start as normal people (Ability upper limits dicussed here), albeit very skilled and talented.
 Later they will be given the opportunity to become much more powerful.
 The setting is going to be on the darker side of grayscale.
 You are people of questionable morality, working for a bad person, in a world that may get pretty grim.

 For character creation, PCs are PL 7 with 105 PP. They may not have any Powers or Devices.
 No Inventor, Ritual, or Artificer Advantages.
 There is no magic in this setting.
 Super science is also an exceedingly rare thing that normal scientists, engineers, etc. can only maintain and maybe repair.
 Not recreate.
+You may purchase ranks in Luck, but no higher than 2.
+Half of a character's attack value must be fully paid for (with Attributes or Advantage), both melee and range.
 Aside from vehicles and HQ, you may have free mundane Equipment that is supplied by Null (ex. no blaster weapons), unless you want to personally own something.

 Other than a build and 2 Complications, I would like a brief concept/background describing your character.
 Of note, I want to know what role they played in Imperator's organization, where they were and what they were doing during Hadron City's occupation, and what they have been doing the past three months.